Overview: Two Different Approaches to Medical Transport

 Founder & CEO, Dream Care Rides | NPI #1033989991

-Olusegun Otse founded Dream Care Rides to provide the level of professional, compassionate medical transportation that patients deserve — something standard rideshare platforms are not designed to offer.
+Otse Amorighoye founded Dream Care Rides to provide the level of professional, compassionate medical transportation that patients deserve — something standard rideshare platforms are not designed to offer.

 Frequently Asked Questions

 Uber Health is a platform that allows healthcare organizations to schedule rides for patients using the Uber network.
 Unlike regular Uber, rides are scheduled in advance by a coordinator (not the patient), and the patient does not need a smartphone or Uber account.
-However, the drivers are still standard Uber drivers — they do not receive medical transport training, their vehicles are not ADA-compliant, and they are not equipped for wheelchair or stretcher patients.
+The drivers and vehicles are the standard Uber fleet — rideshare sedans and SUVs dispatched from the regular Uber driver pool.
+Uber Health can dispatch Uber WAV wheelchair-accessible vehicles in select major markets, but Uber WAV is a curb-to-curb service and does not include stretcher capability.
+For patients who need door-to-door escort, hand-to-hand assistance, or stretcher transport, Dream Care Rides provides a dedicated NEMT service level with drivers who complete PASS wheelchair securement and patient transfer certification.

 Uber Health allows healthcare organizations to schedule individual rides in advance, but it does not offer true standing-order functionality with a consistent assigned driver.
 Each ride is fulfilled by whichever Uber driver is available at the time, meaning the patient gets a different driver every trip.
 Dream Care Rides standing orders guarantee the same assigned driver for every appointment on your recurring schedule.